The Difference Between a "Pause" and a Cancellation

 The Hard Truth

 In the streaming era, "indefinite hold" almost always means "cancelled."
 Platforms hesitate to announce permanent cancellations because they don't want the negative press — but the practical outcome is the same.
 The story stops.
 The characters freeze.
 The ending never arrives.
+The distinction matters less to the audience than it does to the studio's accounting department, where keeping a show on "indefinite hold" defers costly contract payouts that would be triggered by an official cancellation.
 To understand the people who actually make these decisions, read our piece on who decides whether a show lives or dies.

 When your show's "pause" turns out to be permanent, we're here with the endings the networks wouldn't write.
 Browse our fan-written conclusions.